-Assess Market Barriers & Opportunities Assessing local barriers and opportunities will allow city and utility planners to identify policy, technical, economic, awareness, decision-making and supply chain barriers to building electrification in the local community.
-The assessment can be completed through targeted interviews and a review of relevant literature, or by more comprehensive market research activities (described below).
-Research Customer Preferences Market research allows cities and utilities to understand consumer preferences and decision-making, as well as perceived opportunities and barriers for building electrification.
-An equitable approach will emphasize surveys or focus groups with communities of color and/or low-income communities to better understand their perceptions and needs.
-A key component of this research would include segmenting the market based on common building characteristics, owner/decision-maker characteristics, and resiliency and equity needs.
-Research Contractor Perceptions Research on contractor perceptions, including opportunities and barriers scaling up heat pump deployment, will allow utilities and cities to understand critical needs for contractors, who are often the main messenger to customers.
-Research may include contractor perceptions of customer preferences, training needs, and potential interest in new financing and business models.
-An equitable approach will emphasize surveys or focus groups from women and minority-owned businesses to understand their perceptions and needs.
-Assess Local and Regional Supply Chain A supply chain assessment will review the manufacturers, distributors, and contractors serving the local ASHP and HPWH market.
-It can also include additional analyses of installation and labor costs and projections of future market growth.
-An equitable approach would seek to understand how minority-owned businesses and employees of color are engaged in the current supply chain.
+• Assessing local barriers and opportunities will allow city and utility planners to identify policy, technical, economic, awareness, decision-making and supply Assess Market chain barriers to building electrification in the local community.
+Barriers & • The assessment can be completed through targeted interviews and a review of Opportunities Barriers and Risks relevant literature, or by more comprehensive market research activities (described below). • Market research allows cities and utilities to understand consumer preferences Identify key barriers and opportunities in and decision-making, as well as perceived opportunities and barriers for building the local market that cities and utilities electrification.
+Research • An equitable approach will emphasize surveys or focus groups with communities can work together jointly to overcome Customer of color and/or low-income communities to better understand their perceptions through future programs and policies. and needs.
+Develop insights into customers and Preferences • A key component of this research would include segmenting the market based supply chain practices, challenges, and on common building characteristics, owner/decision-maker characteristics, and resiliency and equity needs. • Foster development of relationships with • Research on contractor perceptions, including opportunities and barriers to key market actors (e.g. manufacturers, scaling up heat pump deployment, will allow utilities and cities to understand Research critical needs for contractors, who are often the main messenger to customers.
+Leverage each entity's resources and Contractor Research may include contractor perceptions of customer preferences, training expertise to result in more robust and needs, and potential interest in new financing and business models.
+Perceptions • An equitable approach will emphasize surveys or focus groups from women and minority-owned businesses to understand their perceptions and needs. • A supply chain assessment will review the manufacturers, distributors, and No risks identified. contractors serving the local ASHP and HPWH market.
+It can also include Assess Local Potential constraints may include additional analyses of installation and labor costs and projections of future and Regional budgetary or staffing concerns to fund market growth.
+Supply Chain studies and analyses. • An equitable approach would seek to understand how minority-owned businesses and employees of color are engaged in the current supply chain.